 - The tread belt is not durable and thin

-- Variable Response Cushioning deck significantly reduce stress on knees
+- Variable Response Cushioning deck significantly reduces stress on knees

 - Butter smooth folding & unfolding

 - 30 built-in program, 10% incline with a top speed of 10 mph

 - Handrails, cooling fan, and extreme user weight capacity

 - Running deck is a big no for taller people